Awayee/Fantasy-Cube/README.md

 # Play skills for Android mobile phones:
   · Touch the cube and drag by single finger to rotate a side;

-  · Touch the empty area to rotate cube;
+  · Touch the empty area and drag to rotate view;

   · Multi-finger touching can exactly controll the scene view (by rotating cube or scalling view);